 When you find who you are looking for, you can click on them in the People Picker and drag and drop them directly onto the “Open Role” or “Add New” slot you want to place them in on your Chart.

 You can also search for someone using people-related attributes.
 For example, a search for “Marketing” will bring up everyone with a Marketing Role or “Marketing” indicated somewhere on their Profile.

-Click on the Filter icon and you can access the same Filters available in People.
+Click on the filter icon and you can access the same filters available in People.
 These can be used to narrow down your results, for example by selecting to only view people from a specific Location or Org Unit.
-There is also a unique Teams filter that can be used when you want to see search results that only show people who have not yet been added to your Chart (“Contributors not in this Chart”).
+There is also a unique Teams filter that can be used when you want to see search results that only show people who have not yet been added to your Chart: Users not in this Chart.

 People Picker placement

 If the People Picker starts to get in the way of your Chart you can click and hold the grey toolbar and move it around your screen.
 This is also helpful if you want to extend the tool, which you can do by clicking and holding on the dots in the bottom grey bar (with the three dots) dragging downward.
 In the filter view, you can also collapse/expand any of the categories using the arrows along the left side.

 You can also minimize the tool no matter where it is currently placed by clicking the dash icon in the toolbar (and alternatively, maximize it by clicking the square icon).

 - This card is centred as it is in focus.
 Only one card is in focus at a time.
 Switch focus by clicking on any existing card.

 - This box represents the Team in view.
 It's leader, members and collaborators.